21 Benefits Of Almonds For Health, Hair, And Skin: Go Nuts

 Almonds are nutrient-dense food recommended for heart health, pregnancy, and even your brain.
 Enjoy a few to get antioxidants and healthy fats into your system along with plenty of vitamins and minerals.
 Research has shown that they can help with blood pressure, cardiovascular health, insulin sensitivity, cholesterol problems, and even digestive health.

 The nutty almond has quite a fan following.
 But did you know they could help power up your brain, protect you from cardiovascular disease, and even possibly help with weight loss?
-These nuts, loaded with fiber, protein, vitamins and minerals, as well as antioxidants, have plenty of reason to be part of your daily diet.1 Here’s exactly why!
+These nuts, loaded with fiber, protein, vitamins and minerals, as well as antioxidants, have plenty of reason to be part of your daily diet.1 Here are the health benefits of almonds.

 Almonds contain antioxidants that can help fight oxidative stress in your body.
 In one study, consuming the tree nut with meals was found to cause less oxidative protein damage in the body.4 In the case of smokers whose bodies showed oxidative stress-linked damage, consuming 84 gm of almonds (approximately 3 oz) daily helped lower biomarkers of oxidative stress by as much as 23 to 24 percent over the course of a 4-week test.
 Almond intake also helped boost the body’s antioxidant defenses.5